thumbliner/thumbliner/toys.md

 ---

+> “In the struggle for survival, the fittest win out at the expense of their rivals because they succeed in adapting themselves best to their environment.”<br>
+> — Charles Darwin

+---

 ## **Anno 117: Pax Romana** by Ubisoft Mainz<br>
 Govern towns across a wider province by placing neighborhoods and civic buildings, building supply chains that move along trade routes, and raising living standards and culture while maintaining border security.
 <p>